-Mrs. Dodji's chubby little son, Dayaal, was about to celebrate his third birthday -- and this was Vishnu's chance to repay the family that was so kind to his family.
+Mrs. Dodji's chubby little son, Dayaal, was about to celebrate his third birthday.
+This was Vishnu's chance to repay the family that was so kind to his family.

 Vishnu and Dayaal adored each other.
 Vishnu had helped his Ma with little tasks for Dayaal when he was a baby -- it was five-year-old Vishnu who folded the newborn's napkins and put his milk-bottle in the sink for washing when he was done with it.
 But most importantly, it was Vishnu who sang Dayaal to sleep every night.

-"Your son has magic in his voice," Mrs. Dodji had said to Vishnu's Ma.
+"Your son has magic in his voice, Shanti," Mrs. Dodji had said to Vishnu's Ma.
 "Look how my baby falls right to sleep when he starts singing the lullaby."

-Vishnu had held the tiny hands as Dayaal learned to walk, and now that Dayaal could walk and talk and run, the two were playmates.
+Vishnu had held the tiny hands as Dayaal learned to walk.
+Photographs in the Dodji family album showed the slim boy with gleaming black eyes beaming as he steadied the tottering toddler.
+Now that Dayaal could walk and talk and run, the two were playmates.
 Vishnu showed his friend the drawings he did for school, and let him in on the secrets the other servant children told him.

 And now, Vishnu was going to fulfill the dream he had cherished for ages.

-He was going to buy nice chocolates for Dayaal, for his birthday.
+He was going to buy a nice chocolate for Dayaal, for his birthday.

 Dayaal had uncles and aunts who went abroad, and brought him chocolates.
 Mrs. Dodji always gave Vishnu one or two out of each box, and he loved them -- but what he loved more was watching Dayaal's eyes light up as he bit into the sweet offering.